strands-project/strands_documentation/docs/setup.md

 the name of the map in your database.
 You can find an example [here](https://raw.githubusercontent.com/strands-project/strands_documentation/master/resources/basic_map.tpl).

+When running the system, you may have to set the position of the robot in rviz to the correct location on the map, as the origin of the map there and in the simulation does not align.

 You can find documentation for the MORSE simulator [here](https://www.openrobots.org/morse/doc/stable/morse.html), which gives more details about what you can do in the `example_sim.py` file.